The Best New AC Unit – A Complete Guide

 Do Your Due Diligence When Choosing an Air Conditioning Contractor

-- Licensing Board / Registrar of Contractors– I hope it goes without saying that you should hire a licensed air conditioning contractor!
+- Licensing Board / Registrar of Contractors– I hope it goes without saying that you should hire a licensed air conditioning contractor.
 Don’t take their word for it though.
 Look up their licenses.
 See how long they’ve been licensed, if they have open complaints, & if their license is for the right classification.
+Here in Arizona, the Arizona Registrar of Contractors oversees all contractor licensing and workmanship.

 - Google Reviews– What do the businesses customers have to say about their experience?
 Are the reviews current?
-Are the reviews credible (beware of 500 5-Star reviews & no negative reviews)?
+Are the reviews credible?
+Beware of all 5-Star reviews and no negative reviews, this is a sign of someone “gaming the system”.
 Is the company responsive to reviews?
 Are the reviews relevant to AC installation (or are they all about plumbing, electrical, etc.)?

-- 3rd Party Endorsements / Affiliations – Is the company recommended by your local utility company, ACCA (Air Conditioning Contractors of America), MTCSW (Mechanical Trade Contractors Southwest) (or similar for your region in the country)?
+- 3rd Party Endorsements / Affiliations – Is the company recommended by your local utility company, ACCA (Air Conditioning Contractors of America), MTCAZ (Mechanical Trade Contractors of Arizona), or equivalent in your area?
 Again, don’t take their word for it…check!

 Now You’re Ready to Choose the Best New AC Unit!